priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Mutton Thali at Manas Restobar after Satara"
     accommodation:
       name: "Taj Vivanta"
-      location: "Hinjewadi, Pune"
+      location: "Vivanta Pune, Hinjawadi"
-      rating: 4
+      rating: 3
-      review: "Comfortable hotel with decent amenities.
-The breakfast spread was good and the location was convenient for our onward journey to Mumbai."
-      notes: "Not the best Taj experience but value for money.
+      review: "Not the best Taj experience but value for money.
 Worked well as it was closer to Pune exit for Mumbai travel"
-    things_to_do:
-      - name: "Car Wash Service"
-        location: "Local service center, Pune"
-        comment: "Got a much-needed external car wash after the long drive from Bangalore.
-The kids enjoyed watching the spinning brushes!"
-      - name: "Family Visit"
-        location: "Pune"
-        comment: "Quick visit with relatives for hugs, snacks, and stories before continuing the journey"
     places_to_eat:
       - name: "Big Mishra"
-        location: "Dharwad"
+        location: "Big Mishra Pedha, Joga Yellapur, Karnataka"
         comment: "Famous for their soft, milky pedas that melt in your mouth.
 A must-try detour!"
       - name: "Manas Restobar"
-        location: "Near Satara"
+        location: "Manas Resto Lounge, Satara"
         comment: "Excellent mutton thali and soul-warming paya soup.
 A hidden gem on the highway"
-    additional_considerations: "Start early (4:45 AM) to avoid heavy traffic on major highways.
+    additional_considerations: "Start early (4:00 - 5:00 AM) to avoid heavy traffic on major highways.
 Carry cash for toll booths as some don't accept cards.
-Check weather conditions especially during monsoon season and keep emergency contact numbers handy for roadside assistance."
+Check weather conditions especially during monsoon season and keep emergency contact numbers handy for roadside assistance.
+Additionally there are car wash places in Hinjewadi/Wakad if you are looking for one"

   - day: 2
     title: "From Pune with Love, to Mumbai in the Rain"